Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 ```

 The whole point of this file is to show how you can use it!
 Feel free to modify this file.

+## Pages

+Site pages can be found here: **`src/pages`**

+In Chronoblog starter you can find two pages:

+`index.mdx` - the main page of the site

+`projects.mdx` - example page that you can rename, change, or simply delete

+Path where you can find page corresponds to the name of the file, that is, the page `projects.mdx` can be found at `http://localhost:8000/projects`.

+`index` is an exception to this.

+Pages can be used to create: contact pages, portfolio/project pages, pages dedicated to one type of content (articles on a specific topic filtered by tags), etc.

+Just remember to add a link to the page in the main menu.
+Read more about it here: [#site-headermdx](https://github.com/Ganevru/gatsby-theme-chronoblog#site-headermdx)

+Due to how Chronoblog works, pages are not the primary way to provide information.
+In fact, it’s quite normal not to use a single page at all (except for the main page).
+The main way to organize content in Chronoblog is tags, not pages.

 # Status